EpicEricEE/typst-plugins/src/unify.typ

 // - lower: String containing the lower bound.
 // - upper: String containing the upper bound.
 // - product: The symbol to use for the exponent product.
-// - decimal-sep: The decimal seperator.
+// - decimal-sep: The decimal separator.
 // - group-sep: The seperator between digit groups.
 // - delim: Symbol between the numbers.
 // - delim-space: Space between the numbers and the delimiter.